Martin-Nyaga/termplot/README.md

 - The samples received are plotted in sequence order, and there is no notion of temporal spacing.
 So even if the time between samples is inconsistent, they will be plotted with the same amount of space between them.
-- The `while true; do {...}; sleep INTERVAL` is pretty typical, I would like to sometime soon implement a `--command "{...}" --interval INTERVAL` which would reduce some of the boilerplate of calling some command at an interval and make it easy to watch and plot.

 ## Background